CycloneDX/license-scanner/README.md

    ```shell
    license-scanner --addAll ~/Downloads/license-list-data-3.17 --spdx my3.17
    ```
-1. The new templates, json, testdata, and generated precheck files will all be put in the `resources/spdx/my3.17` directory.
+1. The new templates, json, testdata, and generated precheck files will all be put in the `resources/spdx/my3.17` directory and will be available as embedded resources when you build a *license-scanner* binary or build your own binary using the API.

+## Updating license templates

+If your imported files need to be re-validated and precheck files need to be regenerated, you can use `--updateAll` with `--spdx`, `--spdxPath`, `--custom`, or `--customPath` to update them in place.
+This would be needed if your templates and precheck files got out-of-sync either due to changes in those files or updated license-scanner code which requires updated prechecks.